What Happens If a Garage Door Spring Breaks?

 The more common torsion springs are heavy-gauge springs mounted on a heavy metal rod.
 These are mounted parallel to the door roughly a foot or so above the top of the door on the inside wall.
 These springs are “loaded” (torqued to the right tension level for the spring, as set by the manufacturer) with a set of special, long-handled tools.
 As the door closes, cables connected at the bottom corners of the door draw on pulleys attached to the ends of the rod/spring assembly.
 As the pulleys rotate the rod, they twist the springs, creating tension (much like in the spring of a mousetrap).
 As the door is opened, the springs incrementally stretch out to more than twice their tightly coiled resting state, providing lift.

-Extension springs are less commonly used, and present their own challenges.
-Essentially long, lighter-weight springs that run parallel to the two-door tracks, they guide an automated sectional door up and along the tracks.
+Extension springs are less commonly used and present their challenges.
+Essentially long, lighter-weight springs that run parallel to the two-door tracks, guide an automated sectional door up and along the tracks.
 Extension springs are tensioned by stretching, via cables and pulleys, with the same basic physics as a torsion spring.
 A key difference: extension springs are suspended between two relatively light brackets, rather than mounted to a securely bolted rod.
 To help contain the spring in case it breaks, a safety cable is threaded through the spring’s center.
 Without this feature, you face a serious safety hazard.

 While a torsion spring is potentially dangerous until it is fully unwound, an extension spring has little or no tension when the garage door is fully open.
 Some older extension spring models don’t include cables; these should be installed whether or not the springs need replacing.
 If the springs are old enough to lack cables, they are likely old enough to warrant replacing the entire assembly.

 Should You Hire a Professional to Replace the Garage Door Spring Replacement?